Relintai/pandemonium_engine_docs/02_tutorials/01_introduction/01_introduction_to_pandemonium.md

 ![](img/introduction_editor.png)

-The team strives to offer a feature-rich game editor with a consistent user experience.
-While there is always room for improvement, the user interface keeps getting refined.

 Of course, if you prefer, you can work with external programs.
-We officially support importing 3D scenes designed in Blender_ and maintain plugins to code in VSCode_ and Emacs_ for GDScript and C#.
-We also support Visual Studio for C# on Windows.

 ![](img/introduction_vscode.png)